ecdevv/CritiCore/README.md

 # CritiCore - Review Aggregator of OpenCritic and Steam Reviews

-CritiCore is a web project aimed at presenting API endpoint data in an intuitive and visually engaging way.
-The platform focuses on creating a seamless and user-friendly experience, making complex data accessible and easy to navigate.
+CritiCore is a personal web project designed to enhance my development skills by presenting API endpoint data in an intuitive and visually engaging way.
+The platform focuses on creating a seamless, user-friendly experience, allowing me to practice building features that make complex data accessible and easy to navigate.
+This project serves as a hands-on opportunity to refine my abilities in web development, API integration, and user interface design.

 ### Features